radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/self-managed/index.md

-# Install Self-Managed Identity Analytics Using Helm
+# Self-Managed Identity Analytics Deployment

 This document serves as a guide for deploying Radiant Logic's Identity Analytics (IDA) using Helm charts on a Kubernetes cluster.
 It outlines prerequisites and provides detailed, step-by-step instructions for the deployment.